amp-labs/react/README.md

 starting with Salesforce.

-This repository contains the Ampersand React library, a set of React components that allow your end users to install Ampersand integrations.
+This repository contains the Ampersand React library, a set of React components that allow your end users to install and manage Ampersand integrations.

 ## Getting started